Linus4/eldritchinstinct/main.typ

 === Mythos Knowledge Save

-Roll 1d100 under or equal to your MK score plus your current Insight score.
+Roll a d100 under or equal to your MK score plus your current Insight score.

 === Keeping a Journal